-- Students, faculty and staff a picture UL I.D. card with the designation student, faculty or staff noted.
+- Students, faculty, and staff, your Cajun Card with the designation student, faculty, or staff noted

 People who do not fall into one of the above categories cannot be admitted into the complex.
 The UL Student Aquatic Center is not open to the general public.
 The safe and efficient operation of Bourgeois Hall and the Student Aquatic Center is dependent on the strict enforcement of the I.D. policy.

-- No person under the influence of alcohol or drugs should use the pool.
+- No person under the influence of a controlled substance may use the pool

-- No glass allowed in the pool or on the pool deck.
+- No glass or ceramic allowed in the pool or on the pool deck

-- No children should be left at the pool unattended by parent or guardian.
+- No children should be left unattended by parent or guardian

 - The first aid kit is located next to the pool office near the first aid sign.